UnknownEntity004/cnlab/09. UDP Socket/Readme.md

 # UDP File Transfer

-This Java program demonstrates file transfer using UDP sockets between two machines.
-The program consists of a server and a client.
-The client sends a file to the server, which receives and saves it.
+PS: Write a program using UDP Sockets to enable file transfer (Script, Text, Audio and Video one file each) between two machines.

 ## Files